keesiemeijer/php-basics-tutorial/README.md

 * The value of the expanded variable should be a string

 ## Arrays
+In computer programming, an array is a collection of elements.
 Arrays allow us to store more than one value in a single variable.

 Here's how an array is described in PHP lingo.
-* Array `elements` are separated by commas
+* An array consists of elements separated by commas
-* An array element consists of a `key` and a `value`
+* An array `element` consists of a `key` and a `value`

 Let me explain what this means.